J.G.B. v. E.H. & E.H.

 Effect of adoption

-Any rights to seek physical custody or legal custody rights and any custody rights that have been granted under section 5324 (relating to standing for any form of physical custody or legal custody) or 5325 (relating to standing for partial physical custody and supervised physical custody) to a grandparent or great-grandparent prior to the adoption of the child by an individual other than a stepparent, grandparent or great- grandparent shall be automatically terminated upon such adoption.
+Any rights to seek physical custody or legal custody rights and any custody rights that have been granted under section 5324 (relating to standing for any form of physical custody or legal custody) or 5325 (relating to standing for partial physical custody and supervised physical custody) to a grandparent or great-grandparent prior to the adoption of the child by an individual other than a stepparent, grandparent or great-

-on appeal,5 which he iterates in his brief as follows: “Did the trial court err
+Grandfather leveled one issue in his statement of errors complained of on appeal,5 which he iterates in his brief as follows: “Did the trial court err

-in sustaining the preliminary objections where [Grandfather] presented ____________________________________________
+in sustaining the preliminary objections where [Grandfather] presented

 4 On July 1, 2014, the trial court entered the written order on the docket and issued notice required under Pa.R.C.P.
 236(a)(2).
 5 Grandfather failed to file a statement of errors complained of on appeal simultaneous with his notice of appeal pursuant to Pa.R.A.P.
 1925(a)(2)(i).
 However, since Grandfather complied with the trial court’s order directing him to file the Rule 1925(b) statement, the misstep was harmless.
 D.M. v.
 V.B., 87 A.3d 323, 326-27 (Pa.Super.
 2014) (“As Appellant has since rectified the [noncompliance with Rule 1925(a)(2)(i)], we see no prejudice to any party resulting from Appellant's failure to adhere to the procedural rules in this instance, and we shall proceed to review the merits of the appeal.”).

 evidence that Adoptive Mother had a substance abuse issue?”
-Grandfather’s
+Grandfather’s brief at 4.

 The concept of standing, an element of justifiability, is a fundamental one in our jurisprudence: no matter will be adjudicated by our courts unless it is brought by a party aggrieved in that his or her rights have been invaded or infringed by the matter complained of.
 The purpose of this rule is to ensure that cases are presented to the court by one having a genuine, and not merely a theoretical, interest in the matter.